 Ice cube stamps are a great addition to your selection of bar tools and can be an elegant way to garnish a drink.
 No matter if you just started mixing or have years of experience at a (home) bar.

 Can I use wax seal stamps for stamping ice cubes?

-Therefore, when using ice stamps creates a branded ice cube within a few seconds.
-Wax seal stamps usually are also made of brass but with a lot less material.
-While they also work without prior heating, it takes way longer to achieve a decent result.
+Therefore, when using ice stamps, you get a branded ice cube within a few seconds.
+Wax seal stamps are often also made of brass but with a lot less material.
+While they might work without prior heating, it takes way longer to achieve a decent result.

 But saying that, if you have a wax seal stamp at home that you want to use, give it a try before you purchase an extra tool.
 If the outcome is what you imagine, you saved yourself some money.

 Inverted Ice Stamps

 Ice, in turn, is solid, and embossing does not work.
 Instead, impressions are easier debossed into the ice.
 So an ice cube stamp is actually a reversed version of a wax seal stamp.

 Dimensions of Ice Cube Stamps